SuperWebMonkey/SBA-318-Express-App/README.md

 ## Features

 - Api routes to different pages
+- Use the forms to complete different requests
+- Navigate the different pages with the tabs in the left navbar

 ## how to use

 - Go to the api route
+- the about section shows all the available users and ratings
+- Search bar does not work yet
+- Use the review form to post to the user endpoint.
+- Delete or Patch by id in the admin page

 ## Tech Stack Used